Assam

 Summary

-But the allotted lands were allegedly encroached upon by two local businessmen, Sriprakash Lahoti and Rupak Dutta.
+In June 2022, the Land Advisory Board of Tinsukia district, allotted alternate land to the affected families in Tengoni Huijan village, a land covered by Tea Gardens, around 20 km away from their original village.
+Each family was allotted 1 bigha (0.3 acre) of land.
+However, the allotted lands were allegedly encroached upon and occupied by two local businessmen, viz., Sriprakash Lahoti and Rupak Dutta.
 They set up tea plantations illegally in a large portion of the area.
 Lahoti further filed a civil suit in the district court against the government's decision.
-The court dismissed the suit and instructed the government departments to resettle the affected families.
+The civil court dismissed the suit and instructed the government departments to resettle the affected families on the said land.
+Despite such directives, Sriprakash Lahoti returned to the land in question with tea garden workers and forcefully evicted the eligible settlers from the land.
+And, threatened them not to return.

 Bhaben Moran, one of the affected community members told LCW, "We need justice.
 We have lost all of our lands to flood erosion.
 Can you see under what conditions we are living in this school playground?
 We have given up on all our hopes.
 Please help us."